markevans/dragonfly-s3_data_store/README.md

 :url_host             # defaults to "<bucket-name>.s3.amazonaws.com", or "s3.amazonaws.com/<bucket-name>" if not a valid subdomain
 :use_iam_profile      # boolean - if true, no need for access_key_id or secret_access_key
-:root_path            # store all content under a subdirectory - uids will be relative to this - defaults to nil
+:root_path            # store all content under a subdirectory - uids will be relative to this - defaults to nil :fog_storage_options  # hash for passing any extra options to Fog::Storage.new, e.g. {path_style: true}
 ```

 ### Per-storage options